Candy Barr

-Juanita Dale Slusher (July 6, 1935 – December 30, 2006), better known by her stage name Candy Barr, was an American stripper, burlesque dancer, actress, and adult model in men's magazines of the mid-20th century.
+Juanita Dale Slusher (July 6, 1935 – December 30, 2005), better known by her stage name Candy Barr, was an American stripper, burlesque dancer, actress, and adult model in men's magazines of the mid-20th century.

-During the 1950s, she received nationwide attention for her stripping career in Dallas, Los Angeles, and Las Vegas, her encounters with the law, the death of her second husband, and her sentence to a prison term for drug possession.
+During the 1950s, she received nationwide attention for her stripping career in Dallas, Los Angeles, and Las Vegas, her encounters with the law, shooting her second husband, and her sentence to a prison term for drug possession.
 Barr was also in relationships with Mickey Cohen and Jack Ruby.

 After serving three years in prison, Barr went to South Texas.
-She returned to stripping in the late 1960s, and posed for Oui magazine in the 1970s, then retired.
+She returned to stripping in the late 1960s, and posed for Oui magazine in 1976, then retired.
 In the early 1980s, Barr was acknowledged in the magazine Texas Monthly as one of history's "perfect Texans", along with other Texans, including Lady Bird Johnson.

 Early life

 Candy Barr was born Juanita Dale Slusher on July 6, 1935, in Edna, Texas, the youngest of five children of Elvin Forest "Doc" Slusher (August 19, 1909 – May 2, 1969) and Sadie Mae Sumner (October 1, 1908 – March 11, 1945).
-She had four siblings: Leota (born 1927), Keleta Pauline "Kay" (born 1928), Gary (1931–72), and Forest Slusher (1933–2003).

 Juanita was nine years old when her mother was killed falling from a moving car on the highway in nearby Victoria County.
-Her father then married Etta Agnes Holden (June 18, 1908 – January 19, 1989).
-Etta was divorced from Guy Goggans (1905–78) and had four children: Solon (born 1927), Nila Fae (1929–2003), Ruby Yvonne (1933–2005), and Charles Edward Goggans (1937–2003).
-Doc and Etta Slusher had two children together, Travis Leroy (born 1946) and Katherine Pauline "Kay" Slusher (born 1948).
+Her father then married Etta Agnes Holden (June 18, 1908 – January 19, 1989), who was divorced with four children.
+Doc and Etta Slusher had two children together.

 Juanita's early years were reportedly scarred by the trauma of sexual abuse from a neighbor and babysitter.
 At 13, she ran away from home and went to Dallas, where she worked in a motel.
 It was there that Slusher began working as a prostitute.
 At the age of 14, she reportedly married her first husband, Billy Joe Debbs (or Dabbs), but the marriage came to a stop after Debbs was imprisoned for safecracking.
 She also worked as a waitress before becoming an exotic dancer.